karolyia79/octoscreen/README.md

 Because the **Guition JC2432W328** relies on external storage for handling layout elements and assets, proper SD card preparation is critical:

 1. Format a MicroSD card to **FAT32**.
-2. Copy all required UI icon packs, configuration templates, and font assets into the root directory of the SD card.
-3. Insert the MicroSD card into the slot on the back of the Guition module before powering it on.
+2. Insert the MicroSD card into the slot on the back of the Guition module before powering it on.

 ---